Quekzhengseng/DBTT/README.md

 4. Usage
 Instructions on how to run the project

-For instructions to go about the website and create a trip:
+For instructions to go about the website and create a trip:  <br>
   a.
 Type in tokyo, japan into the search bar and click search.  <br>
   b.
 Choose Free and Easy and select any of the packages.
 You will be prompted with a popup, scroll below to click on create trip.  <br>
   c.
 Upon clicking create trip, you will be prompted to another pop up.
 Click on save and exit subsequently.  <br>